 v.
 Right to object: You are entitled to revoke (in whole or in part) your consent regarding the collection and processing of your personal data by our Company.
 In this case, you should be aware that any revocation of your consent could result in the termination of our contractual relationship if said consent is required for it to continue.

 vi.
-Right to lodge a complaint with a supervisory authority: Notwithstanding any other administrative or judicial recourse, every data subject is entitled to lodge a complaint with supervisory authority, specifically in the member state in which he has his habitual residence or place of work or the place where the alleged infringement is committed.
+Right to lodge a complaint with a supervisory authority: Notwithstanding any other administrative or judicial recourse, every data subject is entitled to lodge a complaint with the supervisory authority, specifically in the member state in which he has his habitual residence or place of work or the place where the alleged infringement is committed.
 In any case, you have the right to have recourse to the Personal Data Protection Authority if you believe that you are adversely affected by the processing of your personal data and you consider that the processing of your personal data is in violation of Regulation (EU) 2016/679.